tone-row/components/README.md

   // ...rest of component
 ```

-For a smaller runtime footprint, to benefit from browser-cacheing and reduce jank we recommend you [generate a css file](#generate-css).
+**Note** These techniques are great for development, but for a smaller runtime footprint, to benefit from browser-cacheing and reduce jank we recommend you [generate a static css file](#generate-css).

 ### Use Components